Ledoux/ShareYourSystem/Pythonlogy/ShareYourSystem/Standards/Itemizers/Setter/10_ExampleDoc.md

 ##Example

-We can have also the dict like setting with 'GetVariable' and 'SetKeyVariable'
+We can have also set with the #set in the SettingKeyVariable or SettingValueVariable